A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Architecture, Developments, and Tools of the Metaverse

 \begin{itemize}

-\item \textit{AR/VR} enables users to experience the Metaverse visually, whereas \textit{haptics} enable users to experience the Metaverse through the additional dimension of touch, e.g., using haptic gloves.
+\item \textit{AR/VR} enables users to experience the Metaverse visually, whereas \textit{haptics} enables users to experience the Metaverse through the additional dimension of touch, e.g., using haptic gloves.
 This enhances user interactions, e.g., through transmitting a handshake across the world, and opens up the possibilities of providing physical services in the Metaverse, e.g., remote surgery.
 These technologies are developed by the standards that facilitate interoperability, e.g., Virtual Reality Modelling Language (VRML)\footnote{\url{https://www.web3d.org/documents/specifications/14772/V2.0/part1/javascript.html}}, that govern the properties, physics, animation, and rendering of virtual assets, so that users can traverse the Metaverse smoothly and seamlessly.

-\item \textit{Tactile Internet} enables users in the Metaverse to transmit haptic and kinesthetic information from the user back to the user over the network with a round-trip delay of approximately 1ms~\cite{6755599}.
+\item \textit{Tactile Internet} enables users in the Metaverse to transmit/receive haptic and kinesthetic information over the network with a round-trip delay of approximately 1 ms~\cite{6755599}.
 For example, Meta's haptic glove project\footnote{\url{https://about.fb.com/news/2021/11/reality-labs-haptic-gloves-research/}} aims to provide a viable solution to one of Metaverse's essential problems: using the tactile Internet with haptic feedback to enable users in the physical world to experience the embodied haptic and kinesthetic feeling of their avatars during interacting with virtual objects or other avatars.